DracoGriffin/DG_Mods/DracoDogMod/README.md

 To install, place DracoDogMods folder in your /data/mods/ folder.

-### Breeding:
-Need a pet carrier (acts as a tool), two crated dogs (must be same breed), and dog food.
-One will become the mother, other will be returned (father).
-Gestation takes 7 days (eventually based on season length).
-Activate pregnant dog, activate following items and you should have three (soon to be randomized) dogs spawn near your character (soon will be puppies that need to be fed) and a resting mother dog item that will take 2 days to recover (eventually based on season length).
-You must remove armor before dogs can be bred.

 ### Armoring:
 Basic system (will be expanded to have leather, bone, chitin, kevlar and superalloy options).